jcmalott/Secrets/README.md

 Allows a user to register to a site that shows anonymously sent secrets from other users.
 The users login name and password is store to mongoDB where the password is saved using a salt and hashing method so that it is almost impossible to break into the users account.
+Use can also sign in using their google account.

 Once the user is logined in they will be able to see everyones secrets and add their own as well.